 - c.
 A list of vendors capable of rendering help in emergency.
-For electronic records, agencies must follow the standards established by the Department of Information Technology; - d.
-A list of equipment and supplies, with the location of each, which are to be used by staff in the recovery of records damaged or threatened by a disaster, and - e.
+For electronic records, agencies must follow the standards established by the Department of Administration, Division of Enterprise Information Technology Services; - d.
+A list of equipment and supplies, with the location of each, which are to be used by staff in the recovery of records damaged or threatened by a disaster; and - e.
 An ongoing training program for staff in disaster preparedness and recovery of damaged or threatened records. - 8.
-"Officially Filed" means that records have been placed in the legal custody, care and keeping of a State agency. - Records that have been officially filed with a State agency are subject to the provisions found in NRS Chapter 239 and NAC Chapter 239 and must be inventoried, appraised and included on a records retention schedule. - a.
+"Officially Filed" means that records have been placed in the legal custody, care and keeping of a State agency. - Records that have been officially filed with a State agency are subject to the provisions found in NRS Chapter 239 and NAC Chapter 239, and must be inventoried, appraised, and included on a records retention schedule. - a.
 When such records are transferred to the State Archives, legal custody is transferred to the State Archives as provided in NRS Chapter 378. - b.
 If an approved records retention schedule provides for the destruction of such records, they may be destroyed subject to NAC 239.722. - 10.
-If any agency in the regular course of business, has kept, received or made any official State record, and in the regular course of business has caused the same to be recorded, copied, reproduced on any photographic, Photostat, microfilm, micro card, miniature photographic, computer or other electronic recording, optical media, audio or audio-visual media, or any durable medium for so reproducing the original, the original may be destroyed in the regular course of business unless prohibited by law.
-The duplicate of such a record shall be deemed to be the original, and must be retained according to an approved records retention schedule.
+If, in the regular course of business, any agency has kept, received, or made any official State record and caused the same to be recorded, copied, or reproduced in any physical or electronic format on any durable medium, the original may be destroyed in the regular course of business unless prohibited by law.
+If the original is destroyed, the duplicate of such record shall be deemed to be the original and must be retained according to an approved records retention schedule.